 AC power is wired to the power supply by attaching three cables plus ground.
-(Do not connect a cable to phase C for single phase models.)
-The manufacture recommends cables, as specified in Tables 2.1 or 2.2, be crimped to ring terminals and securely fastened to the four studs at the rear of the power supply.
-After connections are made, screw the four standoffs into the back panel and place the protective shield over the connections.
+The manufacture recommends cables, as specified in Tables 2.1 or 2.2, be crimped to ring terminals and securely fastened to the four study at the rear of the power supply.